Fine Art Consignment in the time of COVID-19: How safe is your Art?

 There are potentially a very large number of works of fine art hanging on gallery walls or sitting in gallery inventories.

 Coronavirus has left us all exposed in some form or another.
-Blue chip galleries, only weeks ago thought of as very resilient, may not be.
+Blue-chip galleries, only weeks ago thought of as very resilient, may not be.
 And they are the upper echelon of galleries.

-Sometimes the playing fields are not even, or urgency or practicalities prevail leading to art works being consigned but not papered adequately, or at all.
+Sometimes the playing fields are not even, or urgency or practicalities prevail, leading to artworks being consigned but not papered adequately, or at all.

 While artists may have better protection under state law, it shouldn't be assumed that that is the case.

-When a potential financial collapse happens, there will no doubt be many works of fine art and artists, collectors and other fine art consignors left in the cold.
+When a potential financial collapse happens, there will no doubt be many works of fine art and artists, collectors, and other fine art consignors left in the cold.

-So, get it in writing, check which law applies and file.
-We all do not have the benefit of New York's ACAL.
+So, get it in writing, check which law applies, and file.
+We do not all have the benefit of New York's ACAL.

-** This article is intended to be informational only, and does not constitute legal advice.
-Competent, specific legal advice from a suitable, licensed attorney, should always first be obtained before taking any action, and the information in this article should not be relied upon independently of that advice.
+** This article is intended to be informational only and does not constitute legal advice.
+Competent, specific legal advice from a suitable, licensed attorney should always first be obtained before taking any action, and the information in this article should not be relied upon independently of that advice.